Mabul Island

 It is the main gateway to world-famous Sipadan, a protected dive site just 15-20 minutes away by speedboat.

-Mabul’s luxury resorts make it a popular honeymoon destination – it is also one of the only places on earth where you can stay on an oil rig jackup module (4D3N packages).
+Mabul Island’s luxury resorts make it a popular honeymoon destination.
+The island is also one of the only places on earth where you can stay on and dive from an oil rig jackup platform (Seaventures Dive Rig).

-Home to the legendary Bajau Laut (Sea Gypsies) community, the island also hosts the annual Miss Scuba International event and is a recognized muck diving destination.
+Home to the legendary Bajau Laut (Sea Gypsies) community, the tropical island also hosts turtle conservation programmes and the orientation workshop for the Miss Scuba International pageant.

 Accommodation

-From lavish floating resorts and a one-of-a-kind, converted oil rig to smaller, intimate chalets and cosy guesthouses, Mabul accommodation suits everyone’s needs.
+From lavish, floating resorts to smaller, intimate chalets and cosy guesthouses as well as a one-of-a-kind oil rig jackup unit, Mabul accommodation suits every type of traveller’s needs.

 Things to do

-Since water is a way of life on the island, popular lagoon excursions include snorkeling, diving, cruising, fishing, visiting the Bajau Laut settlements in Tun Sakaran Marine Park, and of course, turtle nesting and hatching.
+With water being a way of life on the island, popular lagoon excursions include snorkelling, diving, cruising, fishing, ocean kayaking, day trips to the Bajau Laut settlements in Tun Sakaran Marine Park and of course, turtle nesting and hatching activities.

 ► More things to do in Mabul Island